Contractor accountant fees – what are the typical costs?

 Firms sometimes offer different service packages, often known as ‘essential’, ‘standard’ and ‘ultimate’, or similar.

-The more expensive packages often contain things like business insurance, and extra tax planning services.
-Or they give you priority above other clients when it comes to completing your annual accounts.
+The more expensive packages often contain business insurance and extra tax planning services.
+Or they give you priority over other clients when completing your annual accounts.

 Core services